CarolynMcNabb/GBGABA_pilot_analysis/Relaxometry/README.md

 ## 1.2.
 Create MP2RAGE brain mask using HD-BET
 HD-BET is available [here](https://github.com/MIC-DKFZ/HD-BET)

-Theoretically this should work on the VM but I have had trouble installing it.
+*Theoretically this should work on the VM but I have had trouble installing it.
 It works on MacOS for now but I had to add the -device cpu to do this.
-This can be removed if used on the VM.
+This can be removed if used on the VM.*<br/>
-Make sure you have installed HD-BET before running this script (follow the README instructions on their github page).
+Make sure you have installed HD-BET before running this script (follow the README instructions on their github page).<br/>
 In MacOS terminal, type:

 ```